rsvim/rsvim.github.io/docs/manual/configuration/npm_package.md

 syntax.hello("Rsvim!");
 ```

-Rsvim will resolve the module path by looking up to the `package.json`.
+Rsvim will resolve the module path by looking into the `package.json` file.

 In this example, the `"syntax"` specifier is resolved to the `syntax/lib/index.js` file.